 Kendra also counsels sellers, lenders, investors and real estate developers on environmental due diligence and other issues in complex commercial and real estate transactions, including brownfields redevelopment and Ohio’s Voluntary Action Program, project siting and permitting, and impacts to jurisdictional waters, streams and isolated wetlands.
 She also has experience in advising clients on shale gas development in the Marcellus and Utica shale gas regions of the US.

-Kendra serves on the Firmwide Diversity Committee and is the attorney mentoring coordinator for the Columbus office.
-She has also served on the Columbus Office Hiring Committee and the Firmwide Associate Training and Mentoring Taskforce.
+Kendra is the Attorney Mentoring Coordinator for the Columbus office.
+She has also served on the firmwide Inclusion & Diversity Committee, the Columbus Office Hiring Committee and the firmwide Associate Training and Mentoring Taskforce.

 Among her many pro bono activities, Kendra co-founded Squire Patton Boggs’ Dispute Resolution and Youth Program, a community service program aimed at teaching dispute resolution skills to inner city youth in Columbus in collaboration with The Ohio State University College of Law.
 Kendra also received the Volunteer Lawyer of the Year Award from the National Center for Adoption Law & Policy at Capital University Law School for her community service efforts in the field of adoption law.